 Special Procedures

 The system of Special Procedures is a central element of the HRC machinery.
-These are independent human rights experts or working groups with mandates to report and to advise on human rights from a thematic or country-specific perspective.
+These are independent human rights experts or working groups mandated to report and to advise on human rights from a thematic or country-specific perspective.
 The ad hoc character of the Special Procedures gives a chance to respond more flexibly to the violations of human rights, in comparison with the UN treaty bodies.
 Special Procedures mandate holders report either in their personal capacity or as members of Working Groups.
 They carry out country visits, send communications to governments, convene expert consultations, examine, monitor and publicly report on human rights situations.
 After the visits, reports are issued containing information gathered during the visit and recommendations to the State concerned.
 The recommendations are not legally binding.
 Special Procedures report annually to the Human Rights Council; the majority of the mandates also reports to the General Assembly.

 A “standing invitation” means that a country is prepared to receive a visit from any UN Special Procedures mandate holder whenever they request (in practice, the time of the visits is agreed in advance).
 Latvia was one of the first countries to issue a standing invitation in 2001.
-In 2007, Latvia started an initiative of encouraging the UN member states which have not done so to issue a standing invitation.
-Since the start of the initiative, the number of countries that have extended standing invitations has increased from 57 to over one hundred.
-Latvia regularly raises this issue at the HRC and in bilateral contacts.
-In September 2019, Jānis Kārkliņš, the Latvian Ambassador to the UN in Geneva, addressed the HRC on behalf of 64 States, calling on the Member States to issue standing invitations and improve cooperation with the Special Procedures mandate holders.
+In 2007, Latvia started an initiative of encouraging the UN Member States which have not done so to issue a standing invitation.

 UN Special Procedures mandate holders have visited Latvia four times – the Working Group on arbitrary detention in 2004, the Special Rapporteur on contemporary forms of racism, racial discrimination, xenophobia and related intolerance in 2007, the Special Rapporteur on the sale of children, child prostitution and child pornography in 2008, and the Independent Expert on the effects of foreign debt and other related international financial obligations of States on the full enjoyment of all human rights, particularly economic, social and cultural rights in 2012.
-In 2005, the Special Rapporteur on the situation of human rights in Belarus visited Latvia (also Lithuania, Poland, and Estonia), because Belarusian authorities had denied him the right to enter their country.
+In 2005, the Special Rapporteur on the situation of human rights in Belarus visited Latvia (also Lithuania, Poland, and Estonia), because Belarusian authorities had denied him the right to enter their country